illyanyc/pyCondrop/README.md

 ![PyDrop](img/PyDrop.png)

-Analyze dew formation on the PV glass in laboratory and field conditions
+This program analyzes dew formation on the PV glass in laboratory and field conditions.

-- Determine the dew drop size and location
+- Determines the dew drop size and location.
-- Help user to calculate dew drop slide off times Automatically calculate and map the area and location of parts of glass cleaned by sliding dewdrops using OpenCV methods
+- Helps user to calculate dew drop slide off times.
+- Automatically calculates and maps the area and location of parts of glass cleaned by sliding dewdrops using OpenCV methods.
-- Smart detection of dew water drops on the surface of the PV glass
+- Provides smart detection of dew water drops on the surface of the PV glass.
-- Motion detaction and drop path calculation
+- Motion detaction and drop path calculation.

 ---